manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 		 - ***f*** - enforces changes to the link
 		 - ***n*** - (optional) use this for linking to a folder

-		The ***-n*** option is necessary to avoid creating a sub-folder inside that symbolic link, instead of replacing the symbolic link.
+		The ***-n*** option is necessary to avoid creating a subfolder inside that symbolic link, instead of replacing the symbolic link.

 	----
 	## command alias